 LGBTQ Mental Health

-Depression can have roots causes that are both environmental and biological.
+Depression can have root causes that are both environmental and biological.
 And while rates of genetic predisposition to depression may be equal among LGBTQ individuals and heterosexual individuals, there is often a large difference in the environmental factors that shape behavior and feelings of self-worth.

 LGBTQ youth and adults regularly face prejudice and discrimination—at school, at work, and sometimes from their own families.
 This has deep effects on how a person connects with the world around them, as well as how they internalize notions of their who they are and how they fit into society.
 These effects can be long-lasting, echoing outside of specific situations and into an individual’s very psyche.
 This can lead to depression in childhood and adolescence that, without treatment, can extend into adulthood.